 OS Map 1919 Sth Oxon XLVII.4 (Aston Rowant; Kingston Blount, Crowell)

-Wakelins Cottage dates from the mid-15thC and was originally a Wheelwrights Shop owned by Amos Wakelin.
+Wakelins Cottage on the High Street dates from the mid-15thC and was originally a Wheelwrights Shop owned by Amos Wakelin.
 The Cottage is situated on the edge of the Village with far-reaching Views towards The Ridgeway.

 The former Red Lion Public House on the High Street is now in residential use and called Lion House.
 This Pub was in existence by 1833.